Xpdf is the de-facto standard

 The Poppler project

-converted and extended Xpdf's core into a library that other programs
+converted and extended the core of Xpdf version 3 into a library that

 Tools like Evince and